Your source for free career tools and tutorials

 There are certain provisions to keep in mind when determining what to add to your resume experience section.

-- Do not include every piece of information about the previous locations of employment.
-Typically you should list the name of the organization, city, and the state where it is located.
+- Do not include every piece of information about your previous employment locations.
+Typically it would help if you listed each organization's name, its city, and the state where it resides.

 - Include the job title that you have previously held, and get it right!
 Don't undersell yourself, make sure that whatever job position you held sounds as sophisticated as possible.

-- Mention the month and years that you have worked for each company, unless your employment was very brief and you are attempting to avoid highlighting time frames.
-It should appear as: August 2012 - Present.
+- Mention the month and years that you have worked for each company.
+It should appear as August 2012 - Present.
+If your employment was very brief and you are attempting to avoid highlighting a short time frame list only the years.

 to edit and complete the experience section of your documents is simple and so much faster than if you began on your own.